mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 ## 5 Advanced Operator Configuration

 {{% alert color="warning" %}}
-Before updating the Operator with the advanced configurations, make sure to go through [Technical Guide for Operator] documentation explaining how Operator works in Private cloud.
+Before updating the Operator with the advanced configurations, make sure to go through the [Introduction to Operators](/developerportal/deploy/private-cloud-technical-appendix-01/) which explains how Operators work in Mendix for Private Cloud.
 {{% /alert %}}

 Some advanced configuration options of the Mendix Operator are not yet available in the **Configuration Tool**.